grpc/proposal/L49-objc-flow-control.md

 ### Write flow control
-Write flow control intend to slow down user's message writes such that there's only one pending message in gRPC Objective-C layer.
+Write flow control intend to slow down user's message writes such that there's only one pending message for each call in gRPC Objective-C layer.
 This is achieved by an additional callback which informs a user that the previous message write is complete (i.e. forwarded to gRPC core) and a new message can be accepted.

 ```
 @protocol GRPCResponseHandler<NSCopying>